reydotcom/Candidate_API_Test_Solution/README.md

     DB_PASS=...
     DB_NAME...

-    5.Run the `starter.py` file with the command `python3 starter.py` and wait for it to finish creating tables in the database.

-    6.Finally, you need to run the `app.py` file.
+    5.Finally, you need to run the `app.py` file.
-    6.1.
+    5.1.
 Start by running the command `export FLASK_APP=app`.
-    6.2.
+    5.2.
 Now you can launch the project with the command `flask run`.